Molloy University -- A Top-Ranked College Close to Manhattan

-Molloy College is an independent, Catholic college guided by the traditional Dominican values of study, spirituality, service and community.
+Molloy University is an independent, Catholic college guided by the traditional Dominican values of study, spirituality, service and community.
 Located in Rockville Centre, on Long Island, the school is just a 40 minute train ride from New York City.

 The 3,400 undergraduates at Molloy enjoy a student-teacher ratio of 10:1 within an acclaimed academic environment.
 In fact, Molloy is the only college in the nation to be named a Top 3 value by Money magazine for two consecutive years.
 Molloy's rankings were based on a variety of factors, including graduation rates and earnings of graduates.
 The college also ranks among the Top Tier Institutions by "US News and World Report" in its Regional Universities -- North category.
 "Princeton Review" also recognizes it as one of the Best Northeastern Colleges.